 You will be asked to put your face in the water and inhale.

-This is not a typical human behaviour, and so, it’s completely normal to be a little hesitant at first.
+This is not typical human behavior, and so, it’s completely normal to be a little hesitant at first.

 Then, lower just your face into the water while exhaling fully through the regulator.